lurchmath/lde/docs/api-structures.md

 a `text()` member function in the structure class that looks up this attribute's value.

 *References:*  Some structures serve as references to other structures.
 They are marked as references with the external attribute "reference."
-For convenience, there is a `isAReference()` member function in the structure class that looks up whether this attribute is present, and thus the structure is functioning as a reference.
+For convenience, there is a `isA()` member function in the structure class that can look up whether this attribute is present, by calling `isA('reference')`, and thus indicating whether the structure is functioning as a reference.

 *Labels:*  Get a list of all text values used as labels for a structure by calling its member function `labels()`.
 There are several ways that a